 A great way to keep track of all these dates is to use a chart to track the seed starting dates and your harvest dates.
 Lucky for you I made one and you can learn more about using it and also download it here.
 I use it myself as I am terrible at keeping track of all of the dates.
 This is made worse by the fact that I grow so many different things!
 So a chart to keep it all organized is a must for me!

 What is companion planting?

 Remember back in High School when there were certain groups or cliques that just DID NOT mix?
-Well, this kinda like that, but with plants.
+Well, this is kinda like that, but with plants.
 Take heed, this is not something to dismiss!
 Mixing the wrong crowds can lead to disaster or at least a sh*tty harvest.
-Which is definitely not the outcome that’s not what we want.
+Which is definitely not the outcome we want.

 You could have the best soil, a gorgeous raised bed and your plants don’t thrive.
 This can be because you may have (unknowingly) planted them next to their nemesis.
 The right pairing in the garden can lead to better yields, enhanced flavour and can even deter garden pests!